Bernard-A/IoTRoam-Tutorial/ApplicationServer-Setup.md

 ## Pointer Section

 In the event of one using As that is not Chirpstack, please make sure that you [] .
-Once verified, Next section to follow : []
+Once verified, Next section to follow : [DNS-Setup]

-If you are using Chirpstack NS, Next section to follow : []
+If you are using Chirpstack NS and AS, Next section to follow : [DNS-Setup]

  * In any case, If you want to go back to the [Readme Page]
  * In any case, If you want to go back to the [Architecture page]